Vietnam.vn - Nền tảng quảng bá Việt Nam

 2.png

-Ahead of future human and robotic missions to the Red Planet, NASA has completed rigorous testing of a prototype rover on simulated Martian terrain.
+Ahead of future human and robotic missions to the Red Planet, NASA has completed rigorous testing of a rover prototype on simulated Martian terrain.
 Photo: @ ExtremeTech.

 3.png

-What's special is that this autonomous vehicle uses breakthrough shape memory alloy (SMA) spring tire technology, developed by NASA's Glenn Research Center in Cleveland in collaboration with Goodyear Tire & Rubber.
+What's special is that this autonomous vehicle uses the breakthrough shape memory alloy (SMA) spring tire technology, developed by NASA's Glenn Research Center in Cleveland in collaboration with Goodyear Tire & Rubber.
 Photo: @NASA.

 4.png